 In this guide, we've explored the essentials of prompt engineering and its significance in app development.
 Prompt engineering, as an emerging discipline, plays a critical role in ensuring effective communication between users and AI models.
 By understanding the basics of prompts, their parameters, and best practices for crafting them, developers can easily create more intuitive and responsive AI-driven applications with Orkes Conductor.

 As AI continues to evolve, mastering prompt engineering will become increasingly vital for developers aiming to integrate AI capabilities into their applications.
-Stay tuned for the next parts of this series, where we will delve deeper into detailed examples of creating and fine-tuning prompts using Orkes Conductor.
+Check out Part 2 of this series, where we dive into experimenting and putting prompt engineering tactics into practice.

 Conductor is an open-source orchestration platform used widely in many mission-critical applications.
 Orkes Cloud is a fully managed and hosted Conductor service that can scale seamlessly according to your needs.
 Try it out with our 14-day free trial for Orkes Cloud.